lubomirkamensky/lubolab/content/post/detail-layer-logical-data-model.md

 For those still interested in the subject, here is the model of Calendar.
 I believe, nothing surprising.
 ![](/images/2017/01/calendar.png)

-<p class="success">With both Observer and Calendar models implemented, we can start using our detail layer for building the first datamart.</p>
+<div class="alert alert-success"><i class="fa fa-exclamation-triangle"></i> With both Observer and Calendar models implemented, we can start using our detail layer for building the first datamart. </div>